srsudar/eg/README.md

 ## Paging

 By default, `eg` pages using `less -R`.
 The `-R` switch tells `less` to interpret ANSI escape sequences like color rather than showing them raw.
-If you don't have `less` installed, `eg` will try to detect this and page using the `pydoc.pager()` function instead.
-In this case you might want to turn off color.

 You can specify a different pager using the `--pager-cmd` option at the command line or the `pager-cmd` option in the egrc.
 If specified in the egrc, the value